luke-chugh/Web-Scraping-Project/Text Scraping/README.md

 ![](https://img.shields.io/badge/Frontend-HTML/CSS/JS-fuchsia)

 This project takes a product name from the user (Example: iPhone SE) and then searches for various product listings on India's largest online shopping site: Flipkart.com.
-It then scraps cutomer reviews from each product listing and displays the latest 10 reviews in a tabular format on a webpage
+It then scraps customer reviews from each product listing and displays the latest 10 reviews in a tabular format on a webpage

 ## Search a Query: